backrunner/start-claude/Readme.md

 ---

 💡 **Pro Tip**: Windows users should use `start-claude override` for the best experience, as the `sc` alias may conflict with system commands.

+## Credits

+This project integrates and builds upon several excellent open source tools:

+### Third-Party Tools

+- **[ccusage](https://github.com/LouisShark/ccusage)** - Comprehensive Claude Code usage analytics and cost tracking
+- **[ccstatusline](https://github.com/LouisShark/ccstatusline)** - Real-time Claude Code status line integration for shells and editors

+### Special Thanks

+We express our gratitude to:

+- **LouisShark** for creating the excellent ccusage and ccstatusline tools that enhance the Claude Code experience
+- The open-source community for various dependencies and tools that make this project possible